Timeline

 Mexico was highlighted as a global pioneer in promoting the development of Voluntary Local Reviews (VLRs), providing technical assistance to local governments to build capacity and assist with data collection.
 Participants emphasized that having concrete, localised data allows for informed policymaking that is responsive to the unique needs of local communities.

 As we approach 2030, the urgency to achieve the SDGs becomes increasingly pressing.
 QUNO New York will continue to uplift efforts to transform these global goals into reality for all peoples, both globally and locally.
+A summary of the discussion is attached.

 Related Areas of Work